 The OSFI (Office of the Superintendent of Financial Institution) is tasked to ensure public confidence in the Canadian financial system.

-It's been reported that OSFI is currently reviewing Cash ETFs such as CASH.TO, and it's possible that everything could remain as it is, or there may be changes coming.
+In May 2023, it was reported that OSFI is currently reviewing High Interest Savings Account (HISA) ETFs such as CASH.TO, and it's possible that everything could remain as it is, or there may be changes coming.

-OSFI does not technically have "jurisdiction" over the existence of Cash ETFs, but they can instruct or influence banks to lower interest rates offered to the funds deposited from Cash ETFs.
+OSFI does not technically have "jurisdiction" over the existence of HISA ETFs, but they can instruct or influence banks to lower interest rates offered to the funds deposited from HISA ETFs.

-The reason why OSFI is reviewing Cash ETFs is because it can impact the operation of the banks where investor funds are deposited.
+The reason why OSFI reviewed HISA ETFs was because it can impact the operation of the banks where investor funds are deposited.

 So, should this be regulated to prevent that?
 You may have confidence in the management decision in one or a few firms, but what about the rest?
-There are many investment firms across Canada that offer Cash ETFs; Horizons is only one out of many.
+There are numerous investment firms across Canada that offer HISA ETFs; Horizons is only one out of many.
 This is also what OSFI is evaluating.

 Over and Out